marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

     http.csrf().csrfTokenRepository(CookieCsrfTokenRepository.withHttpOnlyFalse());

-This will trigger situation that if application will be with Cross-site-scripting troublepoint:

-should be possible to get CSRF-token (based on disabled HttpOnly for this Csrftoken-cookie);
+This will trigger situation that if application will be with Cross-site-scripting troublepoint: then possible to get CSRF-token (based on disabled HttpOnly for this Csrftoken-cookie);

 And open redirect is part of mapping-feature; but feature with 'trouble'-design.
 <hr />

 MEANINGS